John Franklin Koenig: Legacy

 In 1986, Koenig received the Gold Medal of the City of Paris and was later made a Commander of the French Order of Arts and Letters.
 In 1989, the Paris Arts Center held a retrospective of his work.
 His paintings and collages have been shown in nearly 150 solo exhibitions around the world and are part of collections in a number of international museums, including the Musée d'Art Moderne de la Ville de Paris and the Musée National d'Art Moderne (Paris); the National Museum of Modern Art and the National Museum of Western Art (Tokyo); the Musée des Beaux-Arts and Musée d'Art Contemporain (Montreal); the Musée de l'État (Luxembourg); and the Seattle Art Museum.
-A major retrospective of Koenig's career opened at the Whatcom Museum in Bellingham, Washington, two months after his passing.
+A major retrospective of Koenig's career opened at the Whatcom Museum in Bellingham, Washington, two months after his death.

-"The process of painting is a search for one's identity; it is an integrated part of the daily task, humble and stubborn, necessary to give form and structure and presence to a sort of glowing figure a la Blake that the artist should be.
-Oh, make no mistake, the creator is too acquainted with failure, doubt, and nothingness to think that he might be a kind of pure form on the face of earth.
-He can be no angel, for an angel is the very symbol of perfection, and perfection implies a finite state.
-Nothing is ever finished for the creator."
+In 1986, Koenig received the Gold Medal of the City of Paris and was later made a Commander of the French Order of Arts and Letters.
+In 1989, the Paris Arts Center held a retrospective of his work.
+His paintings and collages have been shown in nearly 150 solo exhibitions around the world and are part of collections in a number of international museums, including the Musée d'Art Moderne de la Ville de Paris and the Musée National d'Art Moderne (Paris); the National Museum of Modern Art and the National Museum of Western Art (Tokyo); the Musée des Beaux-Arts and Musée d'Art Contemporain (Montreal); the Musée de l'État (Luxembourg); and the Seattle Art Museum.
+A major retrospective of Koenig's career opened at the Whatcom Museum in Bellingham, Washington, two months after his death.